semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 ## 3.2 Setting up the Pipeline

 To begin, create a new project in Semaphore and select the demo.
-Alternatively, if you prefer to jump directly to the final state, find the monorepo example and click the **fork & run** button.
+Alternatively, if you prefer to jump directly to the final state, find the monorepo example and click the *Fork & Run* button.

 The repository ships with a ready-to-use pipeline, but we'll learn a lot more by manually setting it up from zero.
 Hence, when prompted, click on "I want configure this project from scratch.”

 ![Create a new pipeline](./figures/04-scratch.png){ width=70% }

 We’ll start with the Billing application.
-Find the **Go starter workflow** and click on **customize**:
+Find the *Go Workflow* and click on *Customize*:

 ![Select the Go starter workflow](./figures/04-go-starter.png){ width=95% }